lewisgoddard/website/recommendations/hardware/components/cpus.md

 ## Intel

 I have heard that generational improvement of Intel silicon is largely down to pushing more power for diminishing returns.
 While this adage may have been true for a time (14nm was almost exclusively in use from 5th gen / 2014 - 10th gen 2019) it no longer holds true.
-12th gen Intel brought with them a new 10nm process and a move to a new naming scheme for such processes in line with AMDs naming, thus "Intel 7".
+12th gen Intel (Alder Lake) brought with them a new 10nm process and a move to a new naming scheme for such processes in line with AMDs naming, thus "Intel 7".
 It also brought a bit.LITTLE style core arrangement, with single-thread efficiency cores coupled with the existing dual-thread performance cores and continued DDR4 support throwing a substantial wrench in AMDs move towards price parity as a true competitor.
+13th gen Intel (Raptor Lake) brought mild improvements to IPC and expanded the number of efficiency cores over most of the range.

 ### Modifiers